danielaparker/jsoncons/doc/md/Classes/wserialization_options.md

 ### Interface

-The interface is the same as [serialization_options](serialization_options), substituting wide character instantiations of classes - `std::wstring`, etc. - for narrow character ones.
+The interface is the same as [serialization_options](serialization_options), substituting wide character instantiations of classes - `std::wstring`, etc. - for utf8 character ones.